mattkrick/redux-socket-cluster/README.md

 ###Installation

-`npm i -S redux-socket-cluster`
-Require `babel-polyfill` in your project somewhere. (`babel-runtime` isn't working right now)
+`npm i -S redux-socket-cluster` install the custom socketcluster-client (only until v4): `git://github.com/mattkrick/socketcluster-client.git#master` Require `babel-polyfill` in your project somewhere. (`babel-runtime` isn't working right now) Store your socket instance in a file.
+For example, in a `utils/socket.js` you might have `export default socketCluster.connect(socketOptions)` Then, you can import that socket connection in any client-side file.

 ###API
 ####`socketClusterReducer` - the reducer.